syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation.md

 ##Drag

 An Annotation can be displaced from its original position to any preferred location interactively.
 Dragging is displaced by default.
-You can enable label dragging with the Constraints property of Node/Connector.
+You can enable Annotation dragging with the Constraints property of Node/Connector.
 The following code illustrates how to enable Annotation **Dragging** for Node.

 {% highlight C# %}